 Flow control facilities can include detention ponds, vaults, tanks; LID practices such as dispersion or rain gardens (bioretention); infiltration including infiltration ponds, trenches, and swales.

 Minimum Requirement #8: Wetlands Protection: Requires that projects discharging storm runoff directly or indirectly to wetlands demonstrate that the wetland is not substantially affected by the discharge.
-A wetlands consultant would typically be required to assist in making this demonstration and hydrologic modeling would be required.
+H ydrologic modeling is required.